 02.09 Identification and Resolution of Problems.

 Inspection Requirements.
-Determine whether the licensee is identifying safety control or IROFS fire protection operability problems at an appropriate threshold, and entering them into the corrective action program (or equivalent).
+Determine whether the licensee is identifying safety control or IROFS fire protection operability problems at an appropriate threshold, and entering them into the corrective action program (or equivalent) if required by license requirements.

 b.
 Inspection Guidance.